 If you’re ready to jump on the off-peak travel bandwagon, the only question left to answer is: where should I go in the off-season?
 That’s where this guide comes in!
 We’ve curated a list of some of the most popular travel destinations and their corresponding low-season periods so you can start planning your off-peak adventure for 2023 and beyond!

 For the most part, Europe’s off-season runs between November and March.

-No matter what destinations you choose to visit (aside from ski resorts), you’re guaranteed to find fewer crowds and bargain-worthy prices when travelling to Europe during the winter months.
+No matter what destinations you choose to visit (aside from ski resorts), you’re guaranteed to find fewer crowds and bargain-worthy prices when traveling to Europe during the winter months.

-- All of the continent’s most popular and iconic cities (Venice, Paris, Rome, Barcelona, Amsterdam)
+- All of the continent’s most popular and iconic cities (e.g., Venice, Paris, Rome, Barcelona, or Amsterdam)

 - Finnish Lapland

 As you can imagine, Southeast Asia plays host to several climates to match its incredibly diverse landscapes.
 Many travelers avoid the off-season in this region completely, but — with a little extra planning and preparation — it can actually be a fantastic time to travel here.

 Just remember: the off-season months typically coincide with the rainy season.
 Monsoon rains usually occur between June and October in most parts of Southeast Asia, but weather patterns can vary drastically depending on the destination.